Sonnet 485

 That here in verse sweet melodies you’ll find

-So in soft subtle notes your heart may sway;
+And in soft subtle notes, your heart may sway;

 Bright timbre true shall resonate your soul,